dodona-edu/dodona-edu.github.io/en/guides/teachers/tested-template-exercise/README.md

 ## 2. Directory structure
 The directory structure for a template exercise of TESTed corresponds to a large extent with the [expected structure by Dodona](../../../references/exercise-directory-structure).
-For the template exercises the file `config.json` renamed to `config.template.json`.
+For the template exercises, the file `config.json` is renamed to `config.template.json`.
-The most important reason for this is that we won't present the template as exercise at Dodona.
+The most important reason for this is that we don't want to display the template as exercise at Dodona.

 ### Example minimal directory structure
 ```text